 By law, a child does not have to start full-time education until the beginning of the school term following his or her fifth birthday.

-At Bridge Hall Primary School we offer 3 intakes a year and we offer place for the free 30 hours entitlement, these can be used flexibly over the week.
+At our nursery, we offer 3 intakes a year and we offer place for the free 30 hours entitlement, these can be used flexibly over the week.
 More can be bought if wanted.

 IMPORTANT!